 Parliamentary government (Cabinet-Parliamentary government)

-It is a form of body in which we appoint the members of the important branch (the cabinet and its leader, a prime minister, premier, or chancellor), by a law or parliament and we hold them directly accountable to it.
+It is a form of the body in which we appoint the members of the important branch (the cabinet and its leader, a prime minister, premier, or chancellor), by law or parliament and we hold them directly accountable to it.
 We can cut off this type of body at any time by the law through a special vote, or the cabinet leader may do so if the body is no longer there.